sonamd6807456/ICT105-DRUK-MVP/README.md

 University students, especially first-year and international students, often miss campus events, workshops, club activities, and important deadlines because information is scattered across posters, emails, social media pages, messaging applications, and university websites.

 ## Target Users
-** Primary Target Users
+**Primary Target Users**

-First-year undergraduate students at Rangsit University who frequently miss campus events because information is scattered across multiple communication channels.
+-First-year undergraduate students at Rangsit University who frequently miss campus events because information is scattered across multiple communication channels.
-International and exchange students who are unfamiliar with university communication channels.
+-International and exchange students who are unfamiliar with university communication channels.

-** Secondary Target Users
+**Secondary Target Users**

-Student clubs and organizations that need an efficient platform to publish and manage events.
+-Student clubs and organizations that need an efficient platform to publish and manage events.
-Campus administrators responsible for promoting university activities
+-Campus administrators responsible for promoting university activities

 ## Initial IT Venture Direction
 Develop a web-based Smart Campus Event Hub that centralizes campus event announcements, registrations, reminders, and notifications into a single platform, making it easier for students to discover and participate in university activities.